-An earlier Bridlington Men in Sheds closed in 2022 because of Covid restrictions.
-Early in 2025 Bob Bunce decided to see if there was enough support to try again and he organised three public meetings in April that year.
+Bob Bunce took the initiative to set up Bridlington Community Shed.
+An earlier "Brid Men in Sheds", on Beck Hill, had closed in 2022.
+Bob decided to see if there was enough support to try again.
+So, in April 2025, he organised three public meetings.

-As a result a small group got together, initially meeting at the cafe in Boyes.
-Andy Long had been recruited and agreed to chair the Trustees.
+As a result, a small group got together, initially meeting at the café in Boyes.
+Andy Long later joined the group and agreed to chair the Trustees.

 He identified premises and we moved into our Shed in early November 2025.
 Over the next three months volunteers transformed it into a welcoming and practical space.